 The SIP proxy accepts the WebSocket connections from the web browsers and helps users locate each other and set up their calls.

-The easiest way to set up a SIP proxy is to install the packages on a Linux system.
+The easiest way to set up a SIP proxy is to install the packages on a Linux system using the instructions from the RTC Quick Start guide.

 Once your server is running, just install the packages for one of the following SIP proxies: